Sharpen Your Skills | Deepen Your Practice | Serve Your Students Better

 - Teaching Yoga for Athletes with Sage Rountree (40-hour weeklong module, with online/mentorship alternative).
 You will need another elective module in order to graduate after completing the requirement modules.
-Sage next offers this module July 17–21, 2017.
+Sage next offers this module in Carrboro in summer 2022.

-- Therapeutic Essentials for Public and Private Yoga (40-hour weeklong module).
-Mira next offers this module February–April 2017.
+- Therapeutic Essentials for Public and Private Yoga (3 weekend modules for a total 32 hours).
 You will need another elective module in order to graduate after completing the requirement modules.

 - Love Is Presence: Vipassana Meditation and Mindfulness Training (18-hour weekend module).

-Begin by completing the application, available here or by writing [email protected].
+When you are ready to apply, begin by completing the application online.
 Upon acceptance, you will pay a $750 initial fee.
-This fee entitles you to enrollment in the 500-hour program and a 15 percent discount on all—yes, ALL!—workshops hosted by Carrboro Yoga Company, Durham Yoga Company, and Hillsborough Yoga Company for five years from your enrollment date.
-This discount takes the place of the smaller early-bird discount—that is, it is 15 percent off the full price.
-Committing to workshops early ensures they have enough students to take place.
+This nonrefundable fee entitles you to enrollment in the 500-hour program and a 15 percent discount on all—yes, ALL!—workshops hosted by Carrboro Yoga Company and Durham Yoga Company for five years from your enrollment date.
+This discount even applies to the early-bird registration rates—you will save a lot.
 You’ll also sign our contract, and you’ll enter our system, so we will keep track of your progress toward completion.

-When you register, you’ll receive a code that will give you 15 percent off all workshops at both Carrboro Yoga Company and Durham Yoga Company for five years.
+When you register, you’ll receive a code that will give you 15 percent off all workshops at Carrboro Yoga and Durham Yoga for five years.
 This applies to any workshop, not just the required and elective modules, as each workshop we offer will help you further your understanding of yoga.
-Please note: the 15 percent is calculated from the workshop’s base rate, not the early-bird rate; it equates to more than double the early-bird discount.
-We appreciate your early registration for workshops, though, as it ensures each workshop hits minimum attendance.

 “The weekend workshop Professionalism: A Movement Teachers’ Intensive with Sage Rountree and Lies Sapp, offered as part of Carolina Yoga’s 500 Hour YTT program, was a candid, helpful weekend of open, honest dialogue about the nitty-gritty details and mechanics of what it means to be a professional in the field of yoga.
 While most of us who teach yoga receive important information about asana, anatomy, and yoga philosophy in our 200-hour programs, many of us begin teaching with no clear understanding of what it means to earn a living wage, maintain financial records, protect ourselves from liability, promote our classes, focus on a clear niche, and effectively market what we are offering.
 What Sage and Lies do so effectively is provide concrete information, create spaces for open and realistic dialogue, and confront all aspects of the business of teaching—all without losing sight of the philosophical roots of yoga.
 This weekend renewed my passion for teaching, helped me find a sense of grounding in what can often feel like an amorphous profession, and clarified my intentions (and goals!) as I continue to grow in a profession that I love so much.
 While this intensive is a required module for the 500-hour program, this weekend contained information that any yoga teacher would find extremely helpful—whether that teacher was brand new to instruction or a seasoned veteran of many years.
 I cannot recommend it highly enough.”